wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 ### Step 5

-In the `.jar` file location folder create `*.conf` file with any name (for example `waves-custom-network.conf`) and edit it with a text editor.
+In the `.jar` file location directory create `*.conf` file with any name (for example `waves-custom-network.conf`) and edit it with a text editor.
 Use [example configuration file](https://github.com/wavesplatform/private-node-docker-image/blob/stagenet/waves.custom.conf) for reference.

 See [Node Configuration](/en/waves-node/node-configuration) article for more information about Waves configuration file.

-If the `directory` parameter is not redefined, the default node folder is:
+If the `directory` parameter is not redefined, the default node directory is:

 | *nix | macOS | Windows |
 | :--- | :--- | :--- |